salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## DELETE

 A resource MAY support DELETE.
-The identified resource MUST be deleted.
+The identified resource MUST be deleted, unless it is a nested relationship to the resource.
 Routes MAY support a request body for DELETE requests.

 Routes supporting DELETE of a single resource MUST have the resource identified in the URI.
 Routes supporting DELETE of a nested relationship MUST only delete